fluvios/random-verif-jkt/readme.md

 # Random Attendee Selector 🎟️

-This is a FastAPI-based application designed to randomly select attendees for theater events based on prioritized logic, authentication via OAuth2 Bearer tokens, and advanced selection criteria.
+This is a FastAPI-based application designed to randomly select attendees for theater events based on prioritized logic, authentication via OAuth2 Bearer tokens, advanced selection criteria, and attendance tracking to ensure fairness.

 ## 📦 Project Structure